 Lenders have some wiggle room when they calculate APR for you.
 They may or may not include selected costs, but you still need to pay those costs.
 For example, credit report fees, appraisal fees, and inspection fees may not be part of a given APR quote.
 Since different providers can charge different fees, comparing APR becomes difficult.

-Honest lenders include more fees that they realistically expect you to pay, but that makes their APR appear higher.
+Honest lenders include more fees that they really expect you to pay, but that makes their APR appear higher.
 Make sure you understand all the fees involved in closing costs and how they relate to the APR.

 APR can also be deceiving as you review advertisements.
 Websites might show attractive APRs much lower than any you’ve come across, but you might not qualify for those rates.